The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Theorem

 Next, we show that, with high probability, $s_3(G_t)\ge i$ for all $i\in \mathbb{N}^+$ and $10n \le t \le t^-$, which implies that $t_i \ge t^-$ for $i\in \mathbb{N}^+$.
 Let $t' \coloneqq n\cdot \left( \frac{1}{18}\log n + \log \log n \right)$.
 First, observe that Lemma \ref{lemma:equiv} and Lemma \ref{lemma:4coreProperties} \ref{4core:3spiders} imply that $s_3(G_t) \geq 10^{-8}n^{2/3}$ for $10n\leq t \leq t'$ with probability $1-t'\cdot o(n^{-2})=1-o(1).$ To show that $s_3(G_t)>i$ for $t'\leq t\leq t^-$ we argue, as $G_{t'}$ typically spans $\Omega \left( n^{2/3} \right)$ 3-spiders, that between times $t'$ and $t^-$ it is unlikely that too many of the 3-spiders spanned at time $t'$ disappear.

 For that, fix a set $S_3$ of $\min\{s_3(G_{t'}),10^{-8}n^{2/3}\}$ distinct $3$-spiders in $G_{t'}$ and define the random variable $X$ to be the number of 3-spiders $s\in S_3$ such that none of the edges in $E(G_{t^-})\setminus E(G_{t'})$ are adjacent to one of the three degree $2$ vertices of $s$.
 Note that in the event that ${G_{t^-}}^{AB}$ does not span a component that intersects $A(G_{t^-})$ in at least $4$ vertices we have that $X \le s_3(G_{t^-})$; Lemma \ref{lemma:4coreProperties}\ref{4core:sizeX_i} and Markov's inequality imply that this occurs with high probability.
-We bound the probability that $X < i$ by estimating its expectation and variance, and invoking Chebishev's inequality.
-Now, by considering the event that for a triple of vertices incident to $h(n)\in[0,3n]$ non-edges in $G_{t'}$, none of the $t^--t'$ random edges in $E(G_{t^-})\setminus E(G_{t'})$ is incident to the triple we have that,
+We bound the probability that $X < i$ by estimating its expectation and variance, and invoking Chebyshev's inequality.